-The response rate of a UDD moving along a given trajectory ${\tilde x}(\tau)$ can be written in a more general manner as \bea {\dot {\cal F}}(\Delta E) \propto \int_{0}^{\infty} \d\omega_{k} \rho(\omega_{k}) {\cal I}(\Delta E,\omega_{k}) {\cal J}(\omega_k,\eta^{i}), \eea where $\rho(\omega_{k})$ is the density of field modes.
+where $\rho(\omega_{k})$ is the density of field modes.
 The quantity ${\cal I}$ depends on the trajectory of the detector through field correlations, and determines the field modes which stimulate the detector.
 For example, in the case of inertial detector ${\cal I}(\Delta E,\omega_{k})$ is proportional to $\delta(\Delta E+\omega_{k})$, i.e. only modes with energy $\omega_{k}=-\Delta E$ can contribute to the response rate of the detector, leading to a null response.
 The function ${\cal J}$ depends on the frequency of the field modes $\omega_k$, and the coordinates $\eta^{i}$ that are held fixed on the trajectory of the detector.
-Therefore, the response rate of the detector can be enhanced by the following ways: (i) Increasing the density of field modes $\rho(\omega_{k})$ at small $\omega_k$, say, by changing the boundary conditions.
-The change in boundary conditions of the quantum field, and the associated change in the density of field modes, could lead to non-trivial changes in the correlators; (ii) Choosing the trajectory of the detector appropriately.
+Therefore, the response rate of the detector can be enhanced by the following ways: (i) Increasing the density of field modes $\rho(\omega_{k})$ at small $\omega_k$, say, by changing the boundary conditions, leading to non-trivial changes in the correlators, an aspect missed in the single mode analysis that is usually employed \cite{Deb-1997,Prants-1999,Scully-2003,Scully-2006,Mann-2011,Lopp-2018}.
+Even for the near resonant frequency modes, the response rate for a single mode \cite{Lopp-2018} is suppressed compared to the full-mode analysis (see Supplementary material).
+The analysis in this paper justifiably makes use of the complete set of modes, and not a few modes that are near the resonant cavity frequency, which gives an additional enhancement channel {\it even at small accelerations}; (ii) Choosing the trajectory of the detector appropriately.